Case Results continued

 $1.25 Million – Car Accident

 Our client was struck by a slow moving car in a parking lot.
 After the accident, his back hurt and his knee hurt.
-It seemed like a simple case — at least the first attorney thought so.
-The case was handled in the “standard” fashion by this attorney, and the attorney tried to obtain a quick settlement.
+It seemed like a simple case — at least the first lawyer thought so.
+The case was handled in the “standard” fashion by this lawyer, and the lawyer tried to obtain a quick settlement.
 When the insurance company made a meager, “standard” offer that was unsatisfactory to the client, he was referred to us by one of his friends.
 Our firm knows, from having handled literally thousands of motor vehicle accident cases through the years, that there is no such thing as a case that is either simple or standard.
 Each case is different, and law firms that handle motor vehicle accident cases in a “cookie cutter” fashion frequently get “cookie cutter” results — uniform, but uniformly poor.
 At Lesser, Lesser, Landy & Smith we take the time to properly investigate and evaluate all aspects of our cases.
 Our clients deserve nothing less.
 In this case, our efforts allowed this deserving client to obtain a full measure of justice for his injuries.

 $1.25 Million – Boating Accident / Wrongful Death

 Our 79 year-old client lost the love of his life, his wife, in a tragic boating accident.
 The insurance company took the position that the damages were relatively minimal, given the age of the decedent.
 We knew that suffering the loss of a loved one is the ultimate injury – at any age.
 We fought hard to show, through photographs and testimony of family members, that the case had substantial value.
 After seeing our presentation and our commitment to the case, the insurance company reconsidered its position and a fair settlement was reached.
 At Lesser, Lesser, Landy & Smith we work very hard to obtain justice for our clients.
 We would not have it any other way.